lopikss/LsEnderChestConverter/README.md

-NOTE: in 99% of cases all you need to do is install the plugin and let it do its thing, it automatically converts everyone who joins.
+Got you — yeah your current description makes it feel like a **manual tool**, while the real power is the **automatic conversion**.

+Here’s a rewritten version that puts the **on-join system front and center** and makes the commands clearly optional:

+---

 # LsEnderChestConverter

-Convert vanilla Minecraft Ender Chest contents into **LsEnderChest** storage.
+Automatically convert vanilla Ender Chest contents into **LsEnderChest** storage.

-LsEnderChestConverter is a companion plugin for [LsEnderChest](https://modrinth.com/plugin/lsenderchest) that helps migrate players from the vanilla Ender Chest system to the custom **LsEnderChest** storage system.
+LsEnderChestConverter is a companion plugin for **LsEnderChest** that seamlessly migrates players from the vanilla Ender Chest system to the custom storage system — **without requiring manual action**.

 ---

+## ⭐ Main Feature

+* **Automatic conversion on join**

+  * Players’ vanilla Ender Chest contents are converted the moment they join
+  * Runs only once per player
+  * Safe and seamless — no commands needed

+---

 ## Features

-- Convert a single player's vanilla Ender Chest
-- Convert all online players
-- Automatically convert players on join
-- Stores converted player UUIDs to prevent duplicate conversions
+* Automatic Ender Chest conversion when players join
+* One-time conversion per player (UUID-based tracking)
+* Optional manual conversion commands
-- Lightweight and simple configuration
+* Lightweight and easy to configure

 ---

 ## Requirements

-- **Paper / Spigot 1.21+**
+* **Paper / Spigot 1.21+**
-- **Java 21**
+* **Java 21**
-- **LsEnderChest** installed
+* **LsEnderChest** installed

 ---